michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 DHCP-assigned addresses, which you can limit to specific interfaces.
 Windows interface names are long, so wildcards save some typing.
 Sometimes you need to clear the DNS cache with `/flushdns` to get a new record that has an unexpired TTL.

 If you need to script setting or getting the configuration, you can use `netsh`.
+Like with most switch or router command line interfaces, you can shorten subcommands for `netsh`.
+If you want to list all the network information, like you can do with `ipconfig`, you can shorten the command to `netsh int ip sho conf`. `netsh` has an interactive mode and allows you to set, as well as get, the configuration.
+Even more useful, you can `dump` the configuration, make changes and restore the saved configuration.
+You can even make changes to another computer.
+Be careful that you don't make that remote computer unreachable.

 :::